Project Archives

 above macro, to never have to manually reconnect.
 Using this macro was short lived,

-• Auto Save IM: Sticking with the AIM tweeks, I attempted to write a macro
+and AOL eventually added "Automatically reconnect" to the AIM software anyway. - Auto Save IM: Sticking with the AIM tweeks, I attempted to write a macro

 that would automatically save the contents of an IM, so that text would be saved